undergroundwires/CEH-in-bullet-points/chapters/03-scanning-networks/bypassing-ids-and-firewall.md

     - Allows packets to arrive out of order
     - Window size field in TCP header
       - Tells maximum amount of data sender can transmit without waiting for `ACK`
-      - **Windows update packet** is used to negotatiate a different window size.
+      - **Windows update packet** is used to negotiate a different window size.
   - Attacker that uses spoof IPs do not receive window size information
   - If victims receives data packets beyond the window size, they are spoofed packets